krishaamer/green-filter-research/research/literature/sustainability.md

 -   Making advanced maps to convince people to make changes: https://www.linkedin.com/pulse/climate-resilience-geography-nyc-taxis-photorealistic-3d-maps-carto

--   Cohen & Vandenbergh (2012)
+-   (**cohenPotentialRoleCarbon2012a?**) argues carbon labels do influence consumer choice towards sustainability.

-### Population {#population}
+### Growing Population {#growing-population}

 -   According to The Economic Times (2022), in November 2022, Planet Earth’s population reached 8 Billion people.
-The future population projections in United Nations Department of Economic and Social Affairs, Population Division (2022) predict 8.5B people by 2030 and 9.7B by 2050.
+-   The future population projections in United Nations Department of Economic and Social Affairs, Population Division (2022) predict 8.5B people by 2030 and 9.7B by 2050.
 -   While population growth puts higher pressure on Earth’s resources, some research shows the effect is more from wasteful lifestyles than the raw number of people (**FIND CITATION**).

 ### Overconsumption, Climate Change, Pollution {#overconsumption-climate-change-pollution}